 Students hosted a community Climate Justice event where participants engaged with student speakers, demonstrations,tours of Changemaker High School’s implementation of features to improve climate resilience both on and off campus.
 This led to students planning our premier of I Care Earth Care Storytelling, which took place in combination with our annualstudent-led community Children’s Day and Earth Day celebrations.

 Before the Flood Film Screening and Discussion

 From Academy Award®-winning filmmaker Fisher Stevens and Academy Award-winning actor, environmental activist and U.N.
 Messenger of Peace Leonardo DiCaprio, Before the Flood presents a riveting account of the dramatic changes now occurring around the world due to climate change, as well as the actions we as individuals and as a soci- ety can take to prevent catastrophic disruption of life on our planet.
 The film follows DiCaprio as he travels to five continents and the Arctic speaking to scientists, world leaders, activists and local residents to gain a deeper understanding of this complex issue and investigate concrete solutions to the most pressing environmental challenge of our time.

-The University of Arizona College of Education is working with Changemaker High School on a project designed to raise awareness of cyberbullying and promote the spread of kindness online.
-This unique international project promoted collaboration between high school students from a province in Japan and from a high school in Arizona to create strategies to combat cyberbullying that could be adopted in both cultures.
+The University of Arizona College of Education worked with Changemaker High School on a project designed to raise awareness of cyber-bullying and promote the spread of kindness online.
+This unique international project promoted collaboration between high school students from a province in Japan and from Changemaker to create strategies to combat cyber-bullying that could be adopted in both cultures.
 Ben’s Bells, a Tucson non-profit devoted to kindness education, was the inspiration for the Arizona students’ work.
-Teams visited the other country to inform their collaborative effort.
+Teams visited each other’s country to inform their collaborative effort through a cultural exchange.

 Changemakers Travel to Japan